cristeab/aq_dashboard/README.md

 Center Display:

+- The timestamp expressed in local time zone of the most recent dust particle measurement

 - The 10-minute Air Quality Index (AQI) - derived from dust particle measurements using a pair of PMSA007 sensors

 Right Column Values: